springfield-commonwealth/sciss-client/docs/stories/EPIC-DEPENDENCIES-MAP.md

 ## Overview

-This document maps the dependencies and integration points between **Epic 1 (Design & UX Enhancement)** and **Epic 2 (Component Architecture Refactoring with Radix UI)** to ensure optimal implementation sequencing and technical coordination.
+This document maps the dependencies and integration points between all five epics in the SCISS platform modernization initiative to ensure optimal implementation sequencing and technical coordination.

 ## Epic Summary